gabrielundan/gabrielundan.github.io/essays/Javascript.md

 ## My First Experience Using Javascript

 This class isn't my first experience using Javascript, but instead in high school where I took an AP Computer Science class.
 The class was primarily Java but there were times when other languages were explored, one of which was Javascript.
-However, Javascript not being the main focus of the course, it was very brief section and mainly consisting of basics, involving nothing that was specific to Javascript.
+However, Javascript not being the main focus of the course, it was very brief section and mainly consisting of basics, lacking anything specific Javascript aside from JSON.
 Because of this, I didn't have the idea that it differs quite significantly from Java, and not just because of the type of applications they are used to create.

 ## Javascript So Far